Skip to main content

 Argentina: Tips For a Budget Savvy Trip to The Iguazú Falls

-Also, the fact that we had been city hopping our way through Chile and Argentina, we were in urgent need of some fresh air, lush green surroundings and a taste of the Amazon, and so relied heavily on Iguazú to give us nature junkies the fix we needed.
+Also, the fact that we had been city hopping our way through Chile and Argentina, we were in urgent need of some fresh air, lush green surroundings and a taste of the Amazon, so relied heavily on Iguazú to give us nature junkies the fix we needed.

 Did it work?

-Well, let’s just say that not only does the Iguazú Falls get a major thumbs up from us but it was also my personal highlight of Argentina, a day out that I cannot recommend enough.
+Well, let’s just say that not only did the Iguazú Falls get a major thumbs up from us but it was also my personal highlight of Argentina, a day out that I cannot recommend enough.

 From Puerto Iguazú to Iguazú Falls: